Tools for your IP-strategy to elevate your business

 If your IP strategy isn’t part of your business strategy, it will likely be your next priority, even before seeking funding.

-A solid IP strategy can attract the right financing and partners while preventing potential misuse.
+A solid IP strategy can attract the right financing and partners while preventing potential misuse of your intellectual property.
 Investors prefer security and are more inclined to back businesses that have achieved a monopoly.

 Protecting your IP first reduces the risk of failed protection and premature disclosures, so be careful when signing non-disclosure agreements.

-If you’re uncertain about your IP strategy, consider a mentoring session or my basic patent course.
+If you’re uncertain about your IP strategy, consider a mentoring session or my introductory patent course.

 STEP 03 - development budgetting